 The appearance of the skin and presence of chronic venous insufficiency Chronic Venous Insufficiency and Postphlebitic Syndrome Chronic venous insufficiency is damage to leg veins that prevents blood from flowing normally.
 Postphlebitic syndrome is chronic venous insufficiency that results from a blood clot in the veins... read more

-Doctors diagnose stasis dermatitis in people who have the characteristic skin changes and chronic venous insufficiency.
+Doctors diagnose stasis dermatitis in people who have the characteristic skin changes and other symptoms of leg swelling and chronic venous insufficiency.

 Sometimes more extensive evaluation and imaging tests (such as ultrasonography) are needed.

 The cause of the chronic swelling is treated.

 Long-term treatment is aimed at treating chronic venous insufficiency Treatment Chronic venous insufficiency is damage to leg veins that prevents blood from flowing normally.
 Postphlebitic syndrome is chronic venous insufficiency that results from a blood clot in the veins... read more by keeping blood from pooling in the veins around the ankles.
 When sitting, the person should elevate the legs above the level of the heart.
 Properly fitted prescription support hose (compression stockings) also prevent pooling of blood and decrease swelling.
 Department store "support" stockings are not usually adequate.